 - 7 cups vegetable broth

-- 1 tsp adobo sauce (from chipotle can)
+- 1 teaspoon adobo sauce from chipotle can

 - In a slow cooker, combine the onion, celery, carrots, garlic, lentils, cumin, oregano and chipotle peppers.